bishal0602/BCT-Discord-Bot/README.md

 # BCT-Server-Bot

 Hi!
 This is a Discord Bot for the BCT server.
-Currently, under construction...